segmentio/segment-docs/src/connections/destinations/catalog/actions-liveramp-audiences/index.md

 ### Setup your file drop

 #### SFTP
-1. Contact your LiveRamp representative to gain a set of [SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html) credentials.
+1. Contact your LiveRamp representative to gain a set of [SFTP](https://docs.liveramp.com/connect/en/upload-a-file-via-liveramp-s-sftp.html){:target="_blank"} credentials.
 2. Connect to the SFTP server using the client of your choice, and create a new folder under `/uploads` with the name of your audience.

 #### S3
 1. Create a new S3 bucket.
 2. Create a new IAM Role with `PutObject` access to the S3 bucket.
 3. Create a new IAM User and assign them the role.
-4. Generate a new Access Key pair for the user and note them down as we will use it for the settings.
+4. Generate a new Access Key pair for the user and note them down; you'll use it for the settings.

 ### Connect LiveRamp Audiences
 1. Create and configure your Engage Audience.